 Nora Knight, Grade 8, is a fan of modern musicals but called Pirates “fun.”
 She played Ruth, Pirate Maid-of-all-Work.
 “I love comedic roles,” she says.
 “I go over the top and everyone laughs.”

 Seventh Grader Margie Timmers had her eye on the role of Mabel from the start.
 “I’m usually typecast in an emotional dramatic role,” she says.
 “I’ve never done comedy, so doing this vain character is new and different.”

 Sydney Leach, Grade 8, has a long history with Pirates.
 It’s the first live performance of a musical she saw (at age four) and it became a favorite family soundtrack around her house.
-She loves playing the Pirate King.
+She loved playing the Pirate King.
 “He’s the best character, because he runs around singing about himself,” she says.
 “All the characters are larger than life and funny in a way that is so obvious, it’s ridiculous.”

 When today’s students learned they are coming to the end of the Froelicher Theatre’s run with a performance that opened it, they were struck by the symmetry.
 “We are coming full circle,” says Hero.
 “We are ending in the same place the theater started,” adds Margie.
 “We are living up to the legacy of those early performers, even if it wasn’t intentional.”

-‘A great highlight of my life’
+Alumna remembers ‘a great highlight of my life’

 “He was great in the role, so it would have been hard to upstage him,” says Gordon Smith ’79.
 “It was neat to see the Headmaster as a fellow actor.”

 Pirates was Smith’s first performance, and he recalls being a bit of a “deer in the headlights,” trying to figure out what he was doing.
 He describes himself as having an “okay voice” but generally being pretty average.
 Yet, 42 years later, he still recalls the play as a “wonderful experience.”